jie123108/lua-resty-bloomd/README.md

 Create a new filter
 * IN: the `filter_name` is the name of the filter, and can contain the characters a-z, A-Z, 0-9, ., _.
 * IN: the `capacity` is provided the filter will be created to store at least that many items in the initial filter. default is 0.001.
-* IN: the `prob` is maximum false positive probability is provided.
+* IN: the `prob` is maximum false positive probability provided.
-* IN: the 'in_memory' is to force the filter to not be persisted to disk.
+* IN: the 'in_memory' is to force the filter not to be persisted to disk.

 list
 ---